pkgix/pkgix.github.io/source/intro.rst

 multiple URLs.
 The following protocols are supported: ``file://`` (default), ``http://``, ``https://``, ``ftp://``.

-Written in BASH making use of standard POSIX tools.
+Written in BASH using standard POSIX utilities.

 Setup
 -----